sttp/Specification/Output/README.md

 #### Data Point Level Publish / Subscribe

 STTP intrinsically manages data at its most fundamental level, primitive types.
 Each uniquely identified primitive type value represents some form of physical measurement.
-When measured with periodicity and associated with a the timestamp at the moment of measurement, the resulting sequence of measured values and associated timestamps are known as _time series_ data.
+When measured with periodicity and associated with a timestamp at the moment of measurement, the resulting sequence of measured values and associated timestamps are known as _time series_ data.
 Since data points that are serialized by STTP can include time as part the state information for a value, STTP can be considered a time series data transmission protocol.
 However, the state information for values being transmitted is flexible - what is _time_ for one data point could simply be a _sequence_ for another.
 Additionally, the existence of some data points can be temporal, for example, to exchange a set of binary data, a temporary data point ID may be created that only exists until the binary data transfer is complete.

 STTP uses a publish / subscribe based model for control of the data to be exchanged.
 This exchange is managed at the data point level where data sourced at a sending application, i.e., the _publisher_, will make a set of data points available for publication.
 A receiving application, i.e., the _subscriber_, will select a subset of the available points for subscription.
 As new data is made available at the publisher, the subset of the data as selected by the subscriber will be transmitted.